Skip to main content

 • Witness signatures (minimum 2, maximum 6)

-According to local wedding planners, 100% of legal marriages in Peru must complete this step, making it the most universal wedding tradition across all regions and social classes.
+All legal marriages in Peru must complete this step, making it the most universal wedding tradition across all regions and social classes.

 Religious Wedding Ceremonies